-Robert Kessler, Roger Altizer, John Blackburn, and Mike Bartholomew: “Graphics and Games in Utah – A University of Utah Perspective”
+Robert Kessler, Roger Altizer, John Blackburn, Mike Bartholomew, and Mark van Langeveld: “Graphics and Games in Utah”

 Utah acted as a homestead for early graphics and games pioneers.
 From the the first interactive graphics program, Sketchpad, to the standard for all 3D models, the Utah Teapot, digital trail blazers have found Utah to be fertile ground for innovation and discovery.
 This panel will tell the known, and little known history of the great people and inventions that defined the digital era.
 This panel will focus on two major themes: graphics pioneers and the rise of the Utah games industry.

 “Almost every influential person in the modern computer-graphics community either passed through the University of Utah or came into contact with it in some way.”
 The Algorithmic Image: Graphic Visions of the Computer Age, by Robert Rivlin.
 A list of graphics pioneers from Utah would include the likes of David Evans and Ivan Sutherland, founders of the first graphics company, Alan Kay, the inventor of the graphical user interface, Elliot Organick, founder of SIGCSE, Ed Catmull, co-founder of Pixar, John Warnock, founder of Adobe, and many others.
 This panel will explore the question, “why Utah?”, and share the story of how computer graphics were born.